eaglesky/VRBallGame/README.md

 ## Running the programs

-To run the first program, you must provide -p option followed by the path to the paremeter file, which is /OpenCV/my_parameters.txt.
+To run the first program, you must provide -p option followed by the path to the paremeter file.
+We've included one that you can try(/OpenCV/my_parameters.txt).
-(of course it must be relative to the location of the executable program).
 Refer to the readme files in the OpenCV folder for information of other options.
 To run the second program, you just need to generate the binary file using Unity3D and run it directly.